-The concept paper cover page shall include at a minimum: Title of the concept paper, name of the individual and organization submitting the concept paper, the research thrust area, the BAA number of this announcement, and the TPOC name, if known.
+The whitepaper cover page shall include at a minimum: Title of the whitepaper, name and contact information of the individual and organization submitting the whitepaper, the Funding Area, the BAA number of this announcement, and the TPOC name, if known.
+If submitted under Funding Area Two (Seedling) the Cover page shall indicate which of the three Technical Thrusts the proposal will address.